-Trials and tribulations: streamlining large randomized trials to answer important cardiometabolic questions
+Trials and tribulations: streamlining large randomised trials to answer important cardiometabolic questions

 Emeritus Professor Jane Armitage